cbib/TraceGroomer/README.md

 Pick the example most suited to your data:

-1. 'toyp1' : IsoCor output (tsv file)
+1. IsoCor output (tsv file)
-2. 'toyp2' : VIB MEC xlsx file
+2. VIB MEC xlsx file
-3. 'toyp3' : a generic type of xlsx file
+3. or a generic type of xlsx file

 ### Run the script